 If you need to update an existing application please visit the DoDEA Employment Application System (EAS).

 Please read all information in this section before beginning your online application.
-In order to be considered for employment at DoDEA, applicants must meet the general criteria below.
+In order to be considered for employment at DoDEA, teaching applicants must meet the general criteria below.
 Please also read the information under Position Categories and Requirements to find out more about specific requirements for the various DoDEA subjects/teaching fields.

 United States (U.S.) citizenship.